 - Vehicles must come from a qualified manufacturer

-- Manufacturer’s suggested retail price for vans, sport utility vehicles, and pickups is limited to $80,000, and other cars are limited to $50,000
+- Manufacturer’s suggested retail price for vans, small sport utility vehicles, standard sport utility vehicles, small pickup trucks, standard pickup trucks, and minivans is limited to $80,000, and other cars are limited to $55,000

 *New electric vehicles purchased after August 17, 2022, must receive final assembly in North America to qualify for the credit.
 However, if your client entered into a binding contract to purchase a new electric car before the Inflation Reduction Act passed, they could follow the previous rules.